cayubweeums-repos/Simple-NIDS/README.md

 Currently, the NIDS can only sniff on an ethernet interface.
 Future updates may result in wireless coverage.

 # TODO
-Implement signature-based rule checks for inbound and outbound traffic.
 Allow the user to specify various aspects of the IDS.
 Interface to be used, rule set to be used (aggressive or relaxed).

-Create a way to label traffic as "Home_Net" and "External_Net" to further increase effective rule comparing.

 Implement a way to label an IP as suspicious and watch for any further traffic including that IP to compare against specific rules for tracking multiple packets over a set amount of time.